medialesson/hugo-theme-event/README.md

     ```shell
     cd [path]
     ```
-4. Clone this repository into the `themes/` directory:
+4. Clone this repository into the `themes/` directory or add it as submodule:
     ```shell
-    git clone https://github.com/medialesson/hugo-theme-conference.git themes/conference
+    git clone https://github.com/medialesson/hugo-theme-event.git themes/event
     ```
+    or
+    ```
+    git submodule add https://github.com/medialesson/hugo-theme-event.git themes/event
+    ```
 5. Add and adapt the following minimal settings to your [Hugo configuration](https://gohugo.io/getting-started/configuration/):
     ```yaml
-    theme: conference
+    theme: event
     sectionPagesMenu: main
     params:
         themes:
-            conference:
+            event:
-                # 👇 Set the name of your conference.
+                # 👇 Set the name of your event.
-                conferenceName: My Conference
+                eventName: My Event
-                # 👇 Fetch the ID of your conference's API endpoint from
+                # 👇 Fetch the ID of your event's API endpoint from
                 # 👇 https://sessionize.com/app/organizer/schedule/api/0
                 # 👇 and enter it here.
                 sessionizeId: 123acb56